Stability of fixed points in Poisson geometry and higher Lie theory: Abstract

 \section{Abstract}

 {We provide a uniform approach to obtain sufficient criteria for a (higher order) fixed point of a given bracket structure on a manifold to be stable under perturbations.
 Examples of bracket structures include Lie algebroids, Lie $n$-algebroids, singular foliations, Lie bialgebroids, Courant algebroids and Dirac structures in split Courant algebroids admitting a Dirac complement.
-We in particular recover stability results of Crainic-Fernandes for zero-dimensional leaves, as well as the stability results of higher order singularities of Dufour-Wade.\\ These stability problems can all be shown to be specific instances of the following problem: given a differential graded Lie algebra $\mf g$, a differential graded Lie subalgebra $\mf h$ of finite codimension in $\mf g$ and a Maurer-Cartan element $Q\in \mf h^1$, when are Maurer-Cartan elements near $Q$ in $\mf g$ gauge equivalent to elements of $\mf h^1$? \\ We show that the vanishing of a finite-dimensional cohomology group associated to $\mf g,\mf h$ and $Q$ implies a positive answer to the question above, and therefore implies stability of fixed points of the geometric structures described above. }
+We in particular recover stability results of Crainic-Fernandes for zero-dimensional leaves, as well as the stability results of higher order singularities of Dufour-Wade.

+These stability problems can all be shown to be specific instances of the following problem: given a differential graded Lie algebra $\mf g$, a differential graded Lie subalgebra $\mf h$ of finite codimension in $\mf g$ and a Maurer-Cartan element $Q\in \mf h^1$, when are Maurer-Cartan elements near $Q$ in $\mf g$ gauge equivalent to elements of $\mf h^1$?

+We show that the vanishing of a finite-dimensional cohomology group associated to $\mf g,\mf h$ and $Q$ implies a positive answer to the question above, and therefore implies stability of fixed points of the geometric structures described above. }